Common Questions About Applying To Graduate School At WPI

 If you clicked the "submit" button at the end of your application and received a confirmation email, the answer is "yes".

-A few weeks after you submit your application you will receive an email from us with instructions on checking the status of your application online.
+A few business days after you submit your application you will receive an email from us with instructions on checking the status of your application online.
 You will then be able to view its status anytime you want.

 Probably, but it does take several days before these documents are added to your application file and updated in our database.
-If you are sure that more than two weeks have passed since the WPI Office of Graduate Admissions received a letter or a transcript for your application, please call the delay to our attention by emailing email@example.com.
+If you are sure that more than one week has passed since the WPI Office of Graduate Admissions received a letter or a transcript for your application, please call the delay to our attention by emailing email@example.com.